MoniruzzamanMoni/micronaut-otcc-poc/README.md

   ```
   - Note: a `teststorage` folder which already resides within this repository
 - Run project from terminal using command: `mvn mn:run`
-- Now open `localhost:8080` on browser.
-You will get some test links for testing purpose.
+- Now open the location whereas the server run, for example`localhost:8080` on browser.
+There are some example links for testing purpose.
 - Add `DEV_IBFD_SESSION` cookie before you hit any of the link listed.
   You can get the cookie value from `dev-research.ibfd.org`.
-- You will get the output html or pdf result.
+- You will get the output html or pdf result after click one of the links.